ift-gftc/doc.gftc/source/resources/index.md

 [GS1 Visibility Workbench](https://epcisworkbench.gs1.org/ui/home) – Great tool for verifying the syntax of the core EPCIS 1.2 xml document.

+[EPCIS 1.2 XML Schema](https://www.gs1.org/standards/epcis/artifacts/1-2) - Use this XML schema to ensure XML conformity to the EPCIS 1.2 standard.

 For Technical Questions and support with GDST, please reach out to `pheggelund@ift.org`